scouten/ericscouten.link/content/_index.md

 **Hi, I'm Eric.**

-I'm an avid world traveler, photographer, and digital storyteller.
+I'm an avid world traveler, photographer, software developer, and digital storyteller.

 This is a record of things I've heard about that might be useful to me someday.